gantree-io/gantree-cli-docker/README.md

 Files you may wish to add to this directory:

-- `./config/{your-gantree-configuration-file}.json`
+- `{host-dir}/config/{your-gantree-configuration-file}.json`
-- `./credentials/google_application_credentials.json`
+- `{host-dir}/credentials/google_application_credentials.json`
-- `./credentials/ssh_id_rsa_validator`
+- `{host-dir}/credentials/ssh_id_rsa_validator`

 ### Environment Variables ###

-Some credentials can be passed directly to the docker container as environment variables
+Some credentials can be passed directly to the docker container as environment variables.

 These include:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - DIGITALOCEAN_TOKEN

+Note: the gropius-cli environment variables `ID_RSA_SSH_VALIDATOR` and `GOOGLE_APPLICATION_CREDENTIALS` should not be passed through to docker.
+Instead if the files are mounted (as shown above), the respective environment variables will be automatically populated.

 For example (when running the container):